 We provide an indispensable deep cleaning treatment that your teeth need to remain healthy and fight off infections.
 Realistically your oral care at home is not enough, and you should have hygiene sessions every six months, to ensure that the roots of your teeth and gums are clean to the extent possible!
 If this is not done often, dental hygiene is classified as low.

 Teeth cleaning with special dental tools removes harmful plaque, calculus (hardened plaque), and bacteria that otherwise can’t be removed at home by simply brushing or flossing- regardless of how vigorously you brush or floss.
-Professional teeth cleaning will include tooth scaling (root- planing) and tooth polishing and debridement if too much tartar has accumulated and can prevent cavities, gingivitis, and periodontal disease.
+Professional teeth cleaning will include tooth scaling and root planing and tooth polishing and debridement if too much tartar has accumulated and can prevent cavities, gingivitis, and periodontal disease.

 Even the most rigorous and careful at-home oral hygiene routine will leave the mouth with some trace amounts of bacteria because not all parts of the mouth are accessible when cleaning your own teeth.
 In a way even if you floss and use mouthwash, there is still the tooth roots and the areas beneath the gum line that accumulate bacteria and can be the cause of tooth decay, periodontitis also known as gum disease and countless other dental problems as well.